pradhagini-024/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Program:**

-/* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
+Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

+Developed by: Pradhagini A RegisterNumber: 212224050031*/

+F1:

 ```
 module funct1(a,b,c,d,f1);